Guide to Planning the Perfect Weekend Away

 The Joy of a Weekend Getaway

-Been at home too long / too much in the past year?
+Been at home too long / too much in the past few years?
 Same.
-Weekends at home are amazing, but not All The Time.
+Weekends at home are amazing, but not All.
+The.
+Time.

 A weekend away provides the opportunity to escape from day-to-day routines and domestic drudgery.
 It’s a chance to recharge, refocus and reconnect with whoever you’re with (including yourself if you’re having a glorious solo trip).